 Let Me Tell You About My Dad

 My sweet dad took his life on Sunday.
-As you can imagine, or may already know, when a loved one commits suicide you can’t help but run through all the possible “why’s”.
+As you can imagine, or may already know, when a loved one dies by suicide you can’t help but run through all the possible “why’s”.
 This tragedy has sent my family reeling.
 Did something in him snap?
 Was he severely depressed and we never knew?
-Did he feel… Continue reading
+Did he… Continue reading

 A Wedding, a Lunch, and a Revelation